-- On the WAV tab, locate the note number that appear on the right chart.
+- On the WAV tab, locate the note numbers that appear on the drum chart.

 - Each columns correspond to a part of your drumset.

-- Assign each number to a its corresponding sound effect on the left.
+- On the table in the left, assign each number to a its corresponding sound effect.

 - When you are done, save and close the program.